Event Partners

 Data Privacy Brasil Research Association produces research and advocacy at the intersection of technology, data and fundamental rights.
 Based on an Ethical Funding and Transparency Policy, the association develops strategic research projects in the protection of personal data, mobilizing knowledge that can help regulators, judges and legal professionals deal with complex issues that require in-depth knowledge about how social systems affect fundamental rights.
 The association is a non-profit civil society organization established in 2020.

-The EDRi network is a dynamic and resilient collective of 47 NGOs, experts, advocates and academics working to defend and advance digital rights across the continent.
-For two decades, it has served as the backbone of the digital rights movement and has achieved landmark successes in digital rights in Europe.
+The EDRi network is a dynamic and resilient collective of 50+ NGOs, experts, advocates and academics working to defend and advance digital rights across the continent.
+For 20+ years, it has served as the backbone of the digital rights movement and has achieved landmark successes in digital rights in Europe.
 EDRi‘s mission is to challenge private and state actors who abuse their power to control or manipulate the public.
 We do so by advocating for robust and enforced laws, informing and mobilising people, promoting a healthy and accountable technology market, and building a movement of organisations and individuals committed to digital rights and freedoms in a connected world.

 The European Trade Union Institute is the independent research and training centre of the European Trade Union Confederation (ETUC) which itself affiliates European trade unions into a single European umbrella organisation.
 The ETUI places its expertise – acquired in particular in the context of its links with universities, academic and expert networks – in the service of workers’ interests at European level and of the strengthening of the social dimension of the European Union.